Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 23 Maret 2025 19.46.33 UTC
+- WIB: Minggu, 23 Maret 2025 20.27.10 UTC
-- WITA: Minggu, 23 Maret 2025 20.46.33 UTC
+- WITA: Minggu, 23 Maret 2025 21.27.10 UTC
-- WIT: Minggu, 23 Maret 2025 21.46.33 UTC
+- WIT: Minggu, 23 Maret 2025 22.27.10 UTC

 Kutipan Inspiratif:
-"She is a friend of my mind.
-She gather me, man.
-The pieces I am, she gather them and give them back to me in all the right order."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: friendship
+Kategori: technology